Adaline Couzins: Government pension

 Many people appreciated Adaline's service during the American Civil War and recognized the need to compensate her for her work.
 Both her daughter Phoebe Couzins and Michigan Senator Thomas W. Paler petitioned for Adaline to receive pension for her service in the war.
 During the debate for her pension in the Congressional House of Representatives it was said by Mr. O'Neill that she deserved the pension because she had done more "for the suffering, sick, and wounded soldiers, Confederate and Federal alike, than any other women in the Mississippi Valley".
 After debating the amount of money she would receive, Congress recognized her contributions in 1888.
-The bill, Bill No. 2356, was passed on October 1, 1888 granting Adaline Weston Couzins a government pension of $30 per month.
+The bill, Bill No. 2356, was passed on October 1, 1888, granting Adaline Weston Couzins a government pension of $30 per month.

 Final days

-All of the work Adaline Weston Couzins did was much appreciated and acknowledged by many.
-She died at the age of seventy-six in St. Louis, Missouri on May 9, 1892 and is buried at Bellefontaine Cemetery in St. Louis.
+She died at age 76 in St. Louis, Missouri, on May 9, 1892, and is buried at Bellefontaine Cemetery in St. Louis.